hantsy/spring-reactive-sample/README.md

 # Reactive Programming with Spring 5

-**NOTE: At the moment I was writing this post, some Spring projects are still under active development, I will update the content and the sample codes against the final release version when they are ready.
-Please start the [Github sample repository](https://github.com/hantsy/spring-reactive-sample) to get update in future.**

 [TOC]

+ **Reactive** or **Reactive Streams** is a hot topic in these days, you can see it in blog entries, presentations, or some online course.

+What is Reactive Streams?
 From the official website of Reactive Streams:

 >Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.This encompasses efforts aimed at runtime environments (JVM and JavaScript) as well as network protocols.

 Currently, the JVM specification is completed, it includes a Java API(four simple interface), a textual Specification, a TCK and implementation examples.
 Check [Reactive Streams for JVM](https://github.com/reactive-streams/reactive-streams-jvm#reactive-streams) for more details.

-Reactor and RxJava2 have implemented this specification, and the upcoming Java 9 also adopted in its new Flow API.
+Reactor and RxJava2 have implemented this specification, and the upcoming Java 9 also adopted it in the new Flow API.

-The upcoming Spring 5 embraces [Reactive Streams](http://www.reactive-streams.org/).
+The Spring 5 embraces [Reactive Streams](http://www.reactive-streams.org/).
 For Spring developers, it brings a complete new programming model.
 In this post, we will try to cover all reactive features in the Spring projects.

 * Spring core framework added a new `spring-webflux` module, and provided built-in reactive programming support via Reactor and RxJava.
 * Spring Security 5 also added reactive feature.
 * In Spring Data umbrella projects, a new `ReactiveSortingRepository` interface is added in Spring Data Commons.
 Redis, Mongo, Cassandra subprojects firstly got reactive supports.
-Unluckily due to the original JDBC is desginated for blocking access, Spring Data JPA can not benefit from this feature.
+Unluckily due to the original JDBC is designated for blocking access, Spring Data JPA can not benefit from this feature.
 * Spring Session also began to add reactive features, an reactive variant for its `SessionRepository` is included in the latest 2.0.0.M3.

+**NOTE: At the moment I was writing this post, some Spring projects are still under active development, I will update the content and the sample codes against the final release version when they are ready.
+Please start the [Github sample repository](https://github.com/hantsy/spring-reactive-sample) to get update in future.**

 ## Create a Webflux application